sap218/jabberwocky/docs/README.md

 You have curated unstructured text: blog posts from a social media platform (with permission of course, in this example I invented these fake conversations).

 Your aim is to text mine the corpus and only have posts covering a particular topic (or set of topics).
-But you realise, you know some words in this topic of yours but you may be missing related/broad synonyms.
+But you realise, although you know some words in this topic of yours, you may be missing related/broad synonyms.

 This is where **ontologies are useful**.
 Ontologies are a controlled set of vocabulary with annotations.